Anuradha Sachdev, President

-Nancy Gabriel, President
+Nancy Gabriel, Treasurer

 I have worked in the early childhood field for over 40 years as a teacher of young children, program director, presenter/trainer and for the last 25 years in higher education.
 I fell in love with teaching future teachers and have had the good fortune to be surrounded by colleagues who feel the same.
 Our early childhood program has been nationally accredited since 2009.
 I have been awarded the SUNY Chancellor's Award for Excellence in Teaching in 2005, the NYSOD Award for Exemplary Teaching in 2007 and the Trustee Recognition Award for Outstanding Faculty in 2008 and the NYAEYC Champion for Children Award in 2018.
 I have been a member of ACCESS for over 20 years and have served the organization in a variety of roles and am truly honored to be the current president.
 My husband and I have three adult children and are blessed with 5 wonderful grandchildren.

-Sharon Carter, President Elect
+Sharon Carter, Past President

 I have worked in the field of early childhood over the last 40 years.
 I have served as a teacher, director and now a professor in the field.
 My undergraduate degree is in Elementary Education and my graduate degree is in Early Education and Leadership.
 I have served in leadership in NC-aeyc and NC ACCESS serving as president of both organizations.
 I have served on the ACCESS Board as a state representative, VP of Professional Development and now as President Elect.

-VP of Collaboration
+D'Lee Babb, VP of Collaboration

 Western Kentucky University